 Human Resource Management Degree Specialization

 Virtually every industry employs human resource, training, and labor relations managers and consultants.
 A DeVry University business degree with a Human Resource Management specialization is designed to help you to take advantage of this demand.
 You'll have the opportunity to develop the specific business and management skills often needed to build a human resource management career in a number of dynamic roles.

-Learn more about DeVry's Human Resource Management degree specialization online.
+Learn more about DeVry's online Human Resource Management degree specialization.

 Learn more about the advantages of studying Human Resource Management at DeVry University.
 Request more information.